 We do offer a tip regrinding service for your selected nib.
 Following we have described the different options:

-Oblique 15º: available for the nibs M and B. This grinding is made to round tips for those people who turn the pen to the left when writing, but do not make a variation in the ink stroke.
+Oblique 15º: available for the nibs M, B and BB and Calligraphy.
+This grinding is made to round tips for those people who turn the pen to the left or right when writing.

-Oblique 30º: available for M and B. The same grinding like the previous but for those who turn the pen much more.
+Oblique 30º: available for M,B and BB and Calligraphy.
+The same grinding like the previous but for those who turn the pen much more.

 L/F Oblique: left foot oblique available in 15º or 30º.